Master of Athletic Training

 Nebraska Wesleyan University will offer two ways into its new Master of Athletic Training program.
 Both paths will be open to transfer students.
 MAT graduates will become immediately eligible to take the board certification exam.

 - Fall 2022, incoming undergraduates will have the option to pursue a bachelor’s degree and a Master of Athletic Training through Nebraska Wesleyan University’s special 3+2 program.
 These students will declare an exercise science major and apply for admission to the MAT program in their junior year.
 Admitted students will begin taking graduate courses as seniors.
-They will be well positioned to complete their bachelor’s degree in four years and earn a Master of Athletic Training in five.
+They will be well positioned to complete their bachelor’s and master's degree in five years.

 - People with a bachelor’s degree in athletic training or a relevant field (e.g., exercise science) will be able to apply directly for admission to the MAT program beginning in May 2025.